Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Big Agnes Copper Spur HV UL2 (3 lb 1 oz, $550)

 This popular lightweight 2-person Big Agnes tent is freestanding and double-wall.
 I’ve been using it since my first season of backpacking in 2019.
-I regularly use this with one other person and it’s the perfect balance of weight, durability, and roominess.
+People will often say to “size up” with tents and get a 3-person tent for 2 people, but I regularly use this with one other person and it’s spacious enough for both of us and our packs.
+It’s the perfect balance of weight, durability, and roominess thanks to its nearly vertical walls.

 Alternatives